 Fig 3 Profitability from Mustard cultivation on per different profitability concepts

-4. CONCLUSION
+4. CONCLUSION (Add some policy measures and also some limitations)

 The study clearly demonstrates that mustard cultivation is economically viable across different farm sizes, though the scale of operation significantly influences costs, resource use, and returns.
 The socio-economic profile of respondents indicates a predominance of middle-aged, literate farmers with moderate family sizes, suggesting a reasonably capable and informed farming community.
 Land distribution remains skewed, with large farmers controlling a major share of total land, which enables them to adopt more input-intensive cultivation practices.